IBM/zopeneditor-sample/README.md

   - [ ] Peek Definition
   - [ ] Change all Occurrences
   - [ ] Syntax checking
+  - [ ] Other

-- What other general editing features would like to to see added?
+- What other general editing features would you use?
+(Please list all you can think of)

 - Is there any other feedback you would like to share with us?

+- Can we contact you in the future to get your feedback on the design of our future solutions or products?
+If yes, please provide your contact details.